urielpjohnson/oildatagenerator/README.md

 # Oil Wellbore Data Generator
-### Generate random oil wellbore data with 1million rows for learn data science.
+### Generate random oil wellbore data with 1million rows for learn Data Engineering, Science or Analysis.

 # Generate data with these errors: